mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/related-documentation/release-notes/index.md

 enterprise: true
 ---

-The Edge-LB release notes summarize release-specific changes to fix issues or update Edge-LB features for DC/OS Enterprise clusters.
+The Edge-LB release notes summarize release-specific changes to fix issues or update Edge-LB features for DC/OS&trade; Enterprise clusters.

 If you have DC/OS deployed in a production environment, see [Known issues and limitations](/services/edge-lb/related-documentation/known-limitations) to see if any potential operational changes for specific scenarios apply to your environment.

+# DC/OS for Edge-LB Service version 1.5.1 Release Notes

+Edge-LB Service version 1.5.1 was released on 17 December 2019.

+## Bug Fixes
+- Edge-LB TLS certificates now include the full bundle of intermediate certificates in the CC's cert.
+(DCOS-60770)
+- Edge-LB 1.5 is now using the correct container IP address.
+(DCOS-60517)

+## Other Changes
+- Upgraded SDK version to v0.57.2 to resolve a deployment issue.
+- Began collecting diagnostic bundle for all pools, by default.

+## Known issues and limitations

+- Auto Pool updates become slower as the number of templates increases, or as large changes to the Apache&reg; Mesos&reg; state occur, such as many apps starting or stopping.

+# DC/OS for Edge-LB Service version 1.5.0 Release Notes

+Edge-LB Service version 1.5.0 was released on 30 October 2019.

+## Breaking Changes
+- Templates now use [Sprig](http://masterminds.github.io/sprig/) template functions instead of custom functions.
+The [`env`](http://masterminds.github.io/sprig/os.html) functions are not exposed to templates.

+## Deprecation

+- The v1 API is now deprecated and D2iQ&reg; may remove it in a future release.

+## New features and capabilities

+- Auto Pools automatically start a pool from a template with values from mesos task labels.
+- The certificate generated for `$AUTOCERT` is now valid for 10 years and has a random serial number.
+- Updates the SDK version from 0.55.2 to 0.57.0.
+- Adds `apiserver`, `cloud-controller`, `dcos-template`, `lbmgr`, and `mesos-listener` exporter for metrics.
+- Metric names renamed in line with Prometheus community guideline.
+- The `apiserver` now uses `container/bridge` network type.
+- [Pool constraints](../pool-configuration/v2-reference/#pool) now support region placement constraints.

+## Known issues and limitations

+- Auto Pool updates become slower as the number of templates increases, or as large changes to the Mesos state occur, such as many apps starting or stopping.

-# Edge-LB version 1.4
+# Edge-LB verion 1.4
-Edge-LB service version 1.4.0 was released July 24, 2019.
+Edge-LB service version 1.4.0 was released June 24, 2019.

 ### New features and capabilities
-- Introduces automatic provisioning and lifecycle management for AWS Network Load Balancers (NLB).
+- Introduces automatic provisioning and lifecycle management for AWS&reg; Network Load Balancers&reg; (NLB&reg;).
-- Adds a new command-line program for removing AWS load balancer instances created for Edge-LB if you uninstall Edge-LB.
+- Adds a new command-line program for removing AWS load balancer instances created for Edge-LB, if you uninstall Edge-LB.
 - Provides a new command-line program for collecting logs and creating diagnostic bundles for Edge-LB operations.
-- Updates the HAProxy version to 2.0.1
+- Updates the HAProxy&reg; version to 2.0.1
 - Updates the Golang version to 1.12.7
 - Removes the use of sidecar
 - Adds haproxy exporter for HAProxy metrics

 # Edge-LB version 1.3.1
 Edge-LB service version 1.3.1 was released April 29, 2019.

 ### New features and capabilities
-* Includes Mesos health checks when generating the list of active backends.
+* Includes Apache Mesos health checks when generating the list of active backends.
 * Provides Edge-LB artifacts as a .dcos package bundle.
 * Updates the SDK version from 0.55.2 to 0.55.4.
 * Updates the HAProxy version to 1.9.4.